 The Company generally invests its excess cash in money market funds and investment grade short to intermediate-term fixed income securities.
-Such investments are included in cash and cash equivalents, or short-term marketable securities on the Consolidated Balance Sheets, are considered available-for-sale, and are reported at fair value with net unrealized gains and losses included as a component of stockholders' equity.
+Such investments are included in cash and cash equivalents, or short-term marketable securities or long-term marketable securities on the Consolidated Balance Sheets, are considered available-for-sale, and are reported at fair value with net unrealized gains and losses included as a component of stockholders' equity.